|1||Create profit center|

-When learning a new topic in SAP we suggest to start with the Overview course first, followed by the End User course and then the Configuration course.
+When learning a new module in SAP, we suggest starting with the Overview course first, followed by associated End User Courses and then Instructor-led Courses for additional learning experiences.

 We put a lot of effort into the design of our curriculum and each course builds upon the next.
 While you are free to take any course in any order with or without taking the prerequisite courses we strongly suggest you follow the designated curriculum plan for the best learning experience.
 At a minimum, you should complete (or have prior knowledge in) the critical prerequisite courses.

 For example, let's say you want to take the FIGL101 - Basic General Ledger Accounting course.
 This course assumes that you have taken all of the recommended prerequisite courses and will not cover any of the necessary knowledge from these courses again (i.e. it won't explain how to run a report in SAP because the prerequisite course SAP110 already did that).
 If you don't know how to do this you will feel lost in the course or feel that something is missing.
 That's why it is important to follow our curriculum plans.

 The final exam consists of a random pool of questions.
 You will have to answer 40 random questions in 80 minutes and achieve an 80% pass grade to get your certification status.

 Make sure to study thoroughly for the final exam as it is challenging.
 The average failure rate upon the first attempt is 40%.
 You may repeat the final exam until you have passed it without any additional fees.